Parenting

 It could be:

-• shared care (equal time), or
+• shared care (equal time)

-• substantial and significant time.
+• substantial and significant time

 Shared Care (Equal Time)